pablo-icm/emm/content/publication/sarmento-phytoplankton-2013/index.md

 ---
-title: Phytoplankton species‐specific release of dissolved free amino acids and their selective consumption by bacteria
+title: Phytoplankton species-specific release of dissolved free amino acids and their selective consumption by bacteria
 authors:
 - Hugo Sarmento